Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_Iceberg_in_OneLake/getting_started_with_iceberg_in_oneLake.md

 - creating and populating an Iceberg table managed on OneLake
 - querying Iceberg from Snowflake and Fabric services

+### What You Will Build
+- You will create an external volume and table using publicly shared sample data.
+The table will be in the Apache Iceberg table format, deployed in Azure on OneLake.
+With a Fabric shortcut you will be able to use the data for power BI reports, or other Fabric workloads.

 ### What You will Need
 - A free [Snowflake Account](https://signup.snowflake.com/?utm_cta=quickstarts_)
 - [Fabric Capacity](https://learn.microsoft.com/en-us/fabric/get-started/fabric-trial)  **Important: Must be in same region as your Snowflake Account**